kumori-systems/admission-client/README.md

 ## Description

-This module avoids using the Acs REST Admission raw.
+This module avoids using the Admission REST Admission raw.

 ## Table of Contents